* S&P down 0.2 pct, European stocks off 0.4 pct

 While risk markets should get a boost from the U.S. stimulus plan, organic growth is ultimately needed to sustain a recovery and there are concerns about the economy’s ability to generate such growth amid macroeconomic headwinds.

 “The Federal Reserve’s decision to engage in an open-ended purchase program reinforces the carry trade in the U.S. dollar and risk assets.
 It is unlikely to produce meaningful change in economic growth, in our view,” Jefferies analysts said in a note.

-The single currency eased in European trade but traded flat against the dollar after weaker-than-expected U.S. data.
+The single currency eased in European trade but traded up 0.1 percent against the dollar after weaker-than-expected U.S. data.